Heidi Messer

 Heidi Messer (born August 28, 1969) is an American entrepreneur and investor who has founded several global businesses, most notably LinkShare and Collective[i].
-Messer served as a board member, President, and Chief Operating Officer of LinkShare, helping to create the sector of online marketing commonly referred to as affiliate marketing.
+Messer served as a board member, President, and Chief Operating Officer of LinkShare, contributing to the sector of online marketing commonly referred to as affiliate marketing.

 Early life

-Messer is the eldest child of two entrepreneurs.
+Messer was born in Westchester County, New York.
+She is the eldest child of two entrepreneurs.
 Her paternal and maternal grandparents were also entrepreneurs.

 College and law school

 Messer earned a Bachelor of Arts degree in history from Brown University, where she graduated Phi Beta Kappa and magna cum laude.
-She received her Juris Doctor from Harvard Law School graduating cum laude.
-While at Harvard in the mid-1990s, Messer co-presented a paper to the recently appointed Justice Stephen Breyer on the impact of the Internet on existing legal frameworks.
+She received her Juris Doctor from Harvard Law School, graduating cum laude.

 Career

 Early career

 Throughout high school and college, Messer worked for her family's real estate and maintenance business.
 After graduating from Harvard, Messer worked as an attorney at Baker & Botts, LLP.

 LinkShare Corporation

-In 1996, Messer and her brother Stephen Messer created LinkShare, an online distribution network that allowed websites to monetize their traffic through performance based links.
-Messer served as president and COO of LinkShare until its sale in 2005 to Rakuten Inc. for $425 million.
+In 1996, Messer and her brother, Stephen Messer, created LinkShare, an online distribution network that allowed websites to monetize their traffic through performance based links.
+Messer served as president and COO of LinkShare until its sale in 2005, to Rakuten Inc. for $425 million.
 In 2006, Messer left the company.